 Our story about wacky Accident, Maryland has led to some great new questions about towns.
 Tanisha T. told us about another surprise town name — and that’s what it’s called!
 Surprise, Arizona was founded in 1938 by Flora Mae Stetler, who said she’d be “surprised” if that tiny spot in the desert ever became a real town.
 Well, today more than 115,000 people live there!
 Meanwhile, our friends at Mulroy Tech Hub in Denver asked, what makes a city a city?
-Well, it’s all about the math: a city is any town that has at least 2,500 people.
+Well, it depends who you ask, but most US states call any town that has at least 1,500 people a city.
 Denver and Surprise count as cities, but how about where you live?
 Do the math to find out!

 Wee ones: A town has lots of smaller places: people’s homes.
 How many people live in your home?
 Count them up — and remember to count yourself!